 Returns the list of all test cases and test case groups in the test suite module to be executed.
 This list also specifies the order the cases and groups are executed by Common Test.
-A test case is represented by an atom, the name of the test case function.
+A test case is represented by an atom, the name of the test case function, or a testcase tuple indicating that the test case shall be repeated.
 A test case group is represented by a group tuple, where GroupName, an atom, is the name of the group (defined in groups/0).
 Execution properties for groups can also be specified, both for a top-level group and for any of its subgroups.
 Group execution properties specified here override properties in the group definition (see groups/0).
 (With value default, the group definition properties are used).

-If $\{skip, Reason\}$ is returned, all test cases in the module are skipped and Reason is printed on the HTML result page.
+If {skip, Reason} is returned, all test cases in the module are skipped and Reason is printed on the HTML result page.